Shun456789/Flood-Risk-Analysis-Tool/README.md

 6. *Input the sample data into the GUI
 7. Click "Run Script"

-* - Sample data is included in the /data/ folder for two different cities in Baden-Württemberg: Biberach and Tübingen.
+*Sample data is included in the /data/ folder for two different cities in Baden-Württemberg: Biberach and Tübingen.
 Click the "Browse.." button in the GUI, and then navigate to the /data/ folder.
 Select either the
 BiberachInundation or TubingenInundation files under the "Inundation File" field, and optionally add the BiberachVelocity or TubingenVelocity files under the "Flow Velocity File" field.
 A /results/ folder is included in the project structure, which can be selected for the "Output Directory" field.